 Several leading industry players like the Welspun Group are already taking initiatives in this direction.
 The Group has several solutions towards meeting its ESG commitments and these include the following:

-The Group is also looking at implementing bigger ESG-linked blueprints in the future, as it prepares for the next-generation of sustainable manufacturing, operations, and conservation in its core businesses.
+The Group is also looking at implementing bigger ESG-linked blueprints in the future, as it prepares for the next-generation of sustainable manufacturing, operations, hotel linen suppliers, and conservation in its core businesses.